dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 modifier `final` *(that is, `p` is a declaring parameter)*.

 Consider the situation where `p` has no type annotation:
-- if combined member signature for a getter with the same name as `p` from the superinterfaces of _D_ exists and has return type `T`, the parameter `p` has declared type `T`.
+- if the combined member signature for a getter with the same name as `p` from the superinterfaces of _D_ exists and has return type `T`, the parameter `p` has declared type `T`.
 If no such getter exists, but a setter with the same basename exists, with a formal parameter whose type is `T`, the parameter `p` has declared type `T`. *In other words, an instance variable introduced by a declaring parameter is subject to override inference, just like an explicitly declared instance variable.*
 - otherwise, if `p` is optional and has a default value whose static type in the empty context is a type `T` which is not `Null` then `p` has declared type `T`.
 When `T` is `Null`, `p` instead has declared type